 For every upcoming period, management usually prepares a master budget.
 It, in turn, includes many smaller budgets, such as sales, production, Cash, and more.
 After a company completes the master budget, it uses the master budget as an input for the comprehensive financial plan.
-In simple words, this comprehensive financial plan is nothing but the projections of the financial statements to know how the company would fare and how the financial status would look like at the end of the next financial period.
+In simple words, this comprehensive financial plan is nothing but the projections of the financial statements to know how the company would fare and how the financial status would look at the end of the next financial period.

 Let’s take an example to know how the master budget and budgeted BS are related.

 Suppose in a production budget the manager includes a loan to buy new machinery.
-This new machinery will boost production while maintaining the cost, but will also increase the debt level.
-This debt level will reflect in the budgeted balance sheet, and then the management may decide if it wants to go ahead with it or not whether there is enough financial cushion available to take care of that extra loan.
+This new machinery will boost production while maintaining the cost but will also increase the debt level.
+This debt level will reflect in the budgeted balance sheet, and then the management may decide if it wants to go ahead with it or not or whether there is enough financial cushion available to take care of that extra loan.
 And whether the ROI of that machine is acceptable.

 Steps to Prepare Budgeted Balance Sheet